Maycon1993/Devices-docs/surface/surface-dock-whats-new.md

 To daisy chain monitors, you need two or more monitors that support at least **DisplayPort 1.2** and **Multi-Stream Transport (MST).** Displays that function as a middle link in the chain must include **DisplayPort** output ports and input ports.
 You also need a video or graphics card (GPU) on your PC that supports **DisplayPort 1.2** and **MST.**

 > [!NOTE]
-> Resolution and refresh rate is reduced when daisy chaining two or more monitors.
+> Resolution and refresh rate are reduced when daisy chaining two or more monitors.

 **To connect your PC to multiple monitors using DisplayPort MST:**